IABTechLab/uid2docs/api/v2/endpoints/post-token-validate.md

 | `client_error` | 400 | The request had missing or invalid parameters.
 For details on the issue, see the `message` property in the response.|
 | `unauthorized` | 401 | The request did not include a bearer token, included an invalid bearer token, or included a bearer token unauthorized to perform the requested operation. |

-If the `status` value is other than `success, additional information about the issue is provided in the `message` field.
+If the `status` value is other than `success`, additional information about the issue is provided in the `message` field.